-You’ll notice it is in the past tense.
+You’ll notice this post is in the past tense.

 Well, I think I am a huge fan of locking in your key priorities with recurring appointments, and this will give you maximum effectiveness in the structure of your week, and will give you alignment with the primary aspects of your call.

 One of the things I occasionally do when I’m consulting and coaching with pastors is, I’ll have a look at their diary, not what’s gone, but what’s coming.

 If I find it vacant and empty, I know they’re not using the principles that I’m going to outline here of putting in what I called the big rocks, the key priorities of vital things that need to get done for you to fulfill your call.
 It’s easy to be busy, fill your week up with anything, but I think there’s a huge win here for structuring your week for maximum effectiveness.

 One little thought that does impact me here is to forget balance, think juggle when it comes to ministry life.
 You want to achieve a balance of ministry and family and personal life, I don’t think it’s possible, but you can juggle.
 So some weeks you’re going to have full-on nights out, a lot of appointments, and you feel like you’re really running hard, and your family’s feeling it is as well.

 The next week, get a hold of your diary and just put through a whole bundle of nights home, home, home.
 People ring up and say, are you available?
 Say, actually I’ve looked in my calendar and no, I’m not available.
 You don’t have to tell them what you’re doing, you can just say, I’m not available that evening, going to have to go for the following week on that.

 So, think of the juggle that you have to do to get things done in the ministry, rather than trying to balance it.